Charger Fault

 • 2.
 Check charger fuse: Locate any fuses protecting the charger input or output.
 Replace blown fuses with the same type and rating after correcting any short circuits.

 • 3.
-Inspect charger wiring: Ensure the DC output leads from the charger to the battery are tight and not damaged.
+Inspect charger wiring: Ensure the DC output leads from the charger to the battery are tight and undamaged.
 Look for signs of overheating at terminals.

 • 4.
-Measure charger output: With AC applied and battery connected, measure DC voltage at the battery.
-If voltage does not rise above static battery voltage, the charger module is likely defective.
+Measure charger output: With AC power applied and the battery connected, measure DC voltage at the battery.
+If the voltage does not rise above the static battery voltage, the charger module is likely defective.

 Advertisements